AlejandroAM91/sslcerts/README.md

 # SSLCERTS
-This project contains a group of utilities for ssl certificates
+This project contains a group of utilities for ssl keys and certificates.

 1. [Versioning](#Versioning)
 2. [License](#License)